University of the Philippines Los Baños: Feb Fair

 The university holds a major campus fair, known as "Feb Fair", during Valentine's week.
 The fair was initially held to express opposition to martial law under Philippine President Ferdinand Marcos, who abolished student organizations and student councils.

 Media

-The militant UPLB Perspective is the official student publication of UPLB.
+The UPLB Perspective is the official student publication of UPLB.
 The university administration has been repeatedly criticized for allegedly interfering in the selection process of its editor-in-chief.
 Other campus publications include UPLB Horizon and UPLB Link.
 Meanwhile, the College of Development Communication (CDC) publishes the experimental community newspaper Los Baños Times.

 CDC runs the radio station DZLB 1116, the oldest educational radio station in the Philippines.
 Founded in August 1964 with a broadcast power of 250 watts at 1210 kHz, the station serves as a distance education tool and training facility.
 It currently operates through a five-kilowatt transmitter located near the main gate of the campus.
 The station was the 1994 recipient of the KBP Golden Dove Award for Best AM Radio Station as well as a Catholic Mass Media Award for Best Educational Radio Program in 2010.